 Library notices will be sent to your email address on file with the libraries.
 If you don't have email, paper notices will be mailed to your home address.

 An Overdue Notice is sent when items are 7 days overdue.
 At 21 days overdue, you will receive a Final Notice stating the average replacement and processing cost of $102.00 per item.
 Contact the circulation department of any Rutgers library for the actual cost of replacement.
 Your borrowing privileges will be suspended and a hold may be placed on your library record.

 When items are six months overdue, a Bill for Replacement is sent.
 The University reserves the right to hold transcripts and diplomas as a result of nonpayment of obligations and to forward all delinquent accounts to collection agencies and to levy a collection fee.

-PINs are 4-digit library personal identification numbers; you will need your PIN to use "My Library Account".
-You may request your PIN in person or by telephone at any Rutgers library circulation desk, or online through the Ask a Librarian service.
+You will need a library barcode and password to access your QuickSearch account.
+You may request a temporary password in person or by telephone at any Rutgers library circulation desk, or online through the Ask a Librarian service.

 Change of Address

 It is your responsibility to keep the Libraries informed of any address changes.
 Library fines will not be waived if you fail to notify the Libraries of a change of address.
 You can update your address and email address with library staff at the circulation desk of any Rutgers library.